who we are

 Dillon is a multimedia producer, digital strategist, and student at The New School.
 Dillon is passionate about combining impact-driven digital strategy with community development, social justice, and youth activism.
 Dillon is also the Youth Engagement Strategist at SparkAction, the youth advocacy platform of The Forum for Youth Investment.

-Dillon is a longtime fan of Skittles, and makes a new music playlist every season and has a playlist for every mood.
+Dillon is a longtime fan of Skittles and has a music playlist for every mood and season.

 Alicia Novoa, Community Manager